 When choosing a wood for your cabinet doors there are several options.
 First you must decide on a species of wood and then you should understand that there are different grades available within each species.
 Selecting the proper grade will ensure you get the look that you are after at the most affordable cost.

-Select: Recommended for all light color finishes.
-Select provides an overall close color and grain match for the highest uniform look.
-Mineral streaks, burls, and pin knots are restricted and few in occurrence.
+This is the highest grade and the most expensive.
+It is recommended for all light color finishes.
+Select grade provides the most even colour and grain match resulting in the most uniform look.
+Mineral streaks, burls, and pin knots are restricted and are minimal.
 All natural characteristics are controlled in terms of size and frequency.
 Burls and mineral may be no more than 1/8" wide by 3" long per occurrence.
 Pin knots must be smooth and no greater than 1/8" in average diameter.
 Smooth knots are acceptable.
 Unnatural stains, streaks and spots are not acceptable.

-Regular: Recommended for medium to darker finishes.
-Regular allows a broader range in color and grain pattern variations.
-Regular grade allows for more natural variations and characteristics found in woods.
+Regular grade wood saves money when chosen for medium to darker finishes.
+Regular grade allows a broader range in colour and grain patterns.
+It reveals more of the natural variations and characteristics found in woods.
 All natural characteristics of the wood species are acceptable as long as the overall appearance blends together.

 We are able to produce any style door using customer’s own lumber.
 Submit a door list and we will quote the prices for labor and the amount of lumber required.